JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 The project contains two modules:

-* _composeApp_ is a Kotlin module that contains the logic common for Android, desktop, and iOS applications – the code you share between platforms.
+* _composeApp_ is a Kotlin module that contains the logic shared among the Android, desktop, and iOS applications – the code you use for all the platforms.
 It uses [Gradle](https://kotlinlang.org/docs/gradle.html) as the build system that helps you automate your build process.
 * _iosApp_ is an Xcode project that builds into an iOS application.
 It depends on and uses the shared module as an iOS framework.